The Dq Life Blog

 It’s Not How Stressed You Are.
 It’s How Contagious You Are

-Edwin Friedman, one of the most important thinkers in Bowen Systems theory, observed something that most stress research still overlooks: “It is always possible to handle more stress when we are doing it for ourselves than when we have taken it on for a relationship”.
-The distinction matters.
-Stress is hard.
-Contagious stress is harder.
-And the difference between the two is not just a matter of degree.
-It is a matter of kind.
+Edwin Friedman, a Bowen Systems thinker, observed back in the 1980s something that most stress research still overlooks: “It is always possible to handle more stress when we are doing it for ourselves than when we have taken it on for a relationship.”
+The distinction matters: stress is hard but contagious stress is harder.
+The difference between the two is not just a matter of intensity, it is a matter of type.

 When stress spreads between people it takes on a life of its own.
-The original stressor can resolve, the crisis can pass, and yet the relational damage it generated keeps running.
-This is what makes contagious stress so destructive, in families and workplaces alike.
-It outlasts the problem that started it.
+The original stressor can resolve, the crisis can pass, but the relational damage it generates keeps multiplying.
+This is what makes contagious stress so destructive, whether in families or workplaces: it outlasts the problem that started it.

 How contagious stress spreads at work